speeeee/two-lang/DOCS.md

 What this means is that whenever `+ 1 1` is found, it is replaced with `2`.
 This is the other major point of two-lang: the idea of pattern-matching.
 When a pattern is matched, it is replaced with what the matched rule's output.
 The other thing to notice is the fact that the left argument of `=` is a list of two items.
 These two items are the left and right arguments for the implied operator.
 What this means is that the left operand must be `+` and the right operand must be `((1 Int) (1 Int))`.
 As a result, the side of a rule that is to be matched *must* contain two items.
 One for the left operand and one for the right operand.

-There is one caveat to remember.
+There is another thing to remember.
 When wanting to match a literal, remember that *all* literals are associated with their types.
 To demonstrate, take this rule for `inc`:

 ```
 (inc ((1 Int))) = 2